33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Kayaking tours are often at the top of visitors’ Dubrovnik bucket lists, and it’s easy to see why!

-This kayaking tour is incredibly popular (book ahead of time if you can) and follows a very similar path to the one that we took–it’s an incredible experience!
+This kayaking tour is incredibly popular (book ahead of time if you can) and follows a very similar path to the one that we took.
+It’s an incredible experience!

 kate storm kayaking near dubrovnik croatia in a cave